Gentle Transporting for Your Betta: A Step-by-Step Guide

 • Temperature Fluctuations: Water temperature changes too much.

 By moving your betta to a tank, you’re providing a healthier and more spacious home.
-Regular maintenance ensures a happy, healthy betta.

 The 7 Steps of the Acclimation Process